adrien-ben/vulkan-examples-rs/crates/examples/hdr_skybox/README.md

 ### Tonemapping

 This pass takes the skybox framebuffer as input and applies a user selected tone mapping filter to it.
-The output is another RGBA16_SFLOAT framebuffer when HDR is enabled or the swapchain otherwise.

 > For now you can apply either no mapping or a simple ACES filter from [2] (or [3] in SDR).
 The goal is to add more at some point.
 At least one taking advantage of the calibration values.